peterboyer/unenum/README.md

 > **Note**
 >
-> You may find it useful to name container-like `Enum` values (e.g. of
+> You may find it useful to name variables for container-like `Enum`s (like
 > `Result`s and `Future`s) with a `$` prefix (e.g. `$user`) before unwrapping
 > the desired value into non-prefixed value (e.g. `const user = $user.value`).